frndcolin/gridsome-plugin-sentry/README.md

 </p>

 # Sentry plugin for error tracking in Gridsome projects
 Make error tracking in your next Gridsome project easier than ever.

 ## Install
 * `npm install gridsome-plugin-sentry --save`
 * `yarn add gridsome-plugin-sentry`

 ## Usage
-Add the following to the gridsome.config.js to initialize Sentry error tracking
+Add the following to the gridsome.config.js to initalize Sentry error tracking

 ```javascript
 module.exports = {